va3y/blog-old/content/posts/articles.md

 It sounds like yet another hot take on the internet (which it is), but I think he makes a good case for that.
-I believe this mindset of not using the OOP paradigm works well for the frontend.
-Nowadays, I think twice before introducing a word 'class' in the codebase.
+I believe this mindset of not using the OOP paradigm works well for the front-end.
+Nowadays, I think twice before introducing the word 'class' in the codebase.

 I wouldn't go as far as trashing this paradigm completely, but I think most of the arguments he gives are 100% valid for front-end.